Beloth/Ostston-Work/Notes/Next Session.md

   * Investigation check
     * Less than 10 - 10gp
     * 10+ - appears to have a piece of parachment on him that is some sort of map.
 10gp

+ * Investigate the cave
+   * Investigation check DC13
+     * You find the nest of an owlbear, several piles of bones scattered around.
+Many owlbear feathers
+       * Nature check to find the value of the feathers - DC14+ - 25gp worth
+       * Nature check to pluck more feathers from the owlbear - DC16+ - 10gp
+     * High result DC18+
+       * You find hidden under one of the piles of bones a small purse with 40gp

 ##### The Map